What is it?

 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: Not enough is known about the use of lipase during pregnancy and breast-feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if lipase is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Are there interactions with medications?